trustfractal/did_registry_demo/README.md

 In order to get our hands dirty with some mock data, we will:

-- Deploy a mock version of Fractal's [DID Registry](https://github.com/trustfractal/web3-identity/blob/main/FractalRegistry.sol) using [Remix IDE](https://remix.ethereum.org/)
+- Deploy a mock version of Fractal's [DID Registry](https://github.com/trustfractal/web3-identity/blob/main/FractalRegistry.sol)
 - Understand how Fractal operates this contract
+- Create voting contract, and require its vote function to only be called once per person
 - Create a mintable ERC20 token, and require its mint function to be called by KYC-approved addresses

 ## Setup and deploy

+This guide includes step-by-step demonstration sections.
+We encourage you to have a first shallow read, without going into the demonstration, in order to familiarize yourself with the concepts.
+After that, go through the demonstractions, in order to get hands-on experience and build a strong intuition.

-Remix IDE includes an in-browser Ethereum implementation, which we'll be using in this guide (so we don't spend money not have to chase down testnet faucets).
-Don't worry, real-word operation is effectively identical, everything you'll see here can also be done with [Hardhat](https://hardhat.org/) or any other EVM toolchains you prefer.
+For these demonstrations, we'll be using Remix IDE, which includes an in-browser Ethereum implementation, so we don't spend real money or have to chase down testnet faucets.
+However, don't worry, real-word operation is effectively identical, everything you'll see here can also be done with [Hardhat](https://hardhat.org/) or any other EVM toolchain you prefer.

-So, let's get started!

 <details>
   <summary>👁 Step-by-step demonstration</summary>

+Let's get started!
+First off, let's start by deploying and

 - Go to [Remix IDE](https://remix.ethereum.org/)
 - Clone this git repo as a workspace